aridjayarecipes/cutesrecipes.web.app/content/post/2621-easiest-way-to-make-quick-raspberry-crumble-bars.md

 1. Add sugars, vanilla, and whisk to combine.
 1. Add flour, oats, salt, and stir to combine.
 Mixture will have some larger, well-formed crumble pieces as well as some sandier, dryer bits.
 Set 1/3 of mixture aside for later.
 1. Transfer remaining mixture to prepared pan, and using spatula or your fingers, hard-pack the mixture to create an even, smooth, flat crust.
-1. Evenly spread the raspberry preserves over the crust making sure there&#39;s complete coverage.
+1. Evenly spread the raspberry preserves over the crust making sure there's complete coverage.
 1. Evenly sprinkle with the reserved heaping cup crumble topping mixture.
 1. Bake for about 30-35 minutes or until edges are set and center has just set and is lightly golden browned.
 Place pan on a wire rack and allow bars to cool for at least 2 hours before slicing and serving.